 Dr Sarah N. Sparrow

 Sarah Sparrow is the coordinator for CPDN responsible for work unit deployment and experiment submission and day-to-day management of the team.
 Sarah’s background is in atmospheric dynamics and she is interested in how large scale dynamics translates to climate impact studies.
-She currently is working on identifying a set of model versions that are consistent with recent observations of the ocean surface and subsurface.
-Sarah is a researcher at the Oxford e-Research Centre, University of Oxford.
+She is experienced in data driven coupling of climate model output to impact models and leads research proposals in this area.
+Sarah has extensive experience in preparing and analysing large ensembles of climate model output.
+She has tutored at several international attribution workshops and summer schools.
+Sarah is a senior researcher at the Oxford e-Research Centre, University of Oxford.

 Professor David Wallom